 - CARE services are available during the office hours of Monday, Wednesday, Thursday and Friday 8:00 AM – 12:00 PM and1:00 PM – 4:00 PM and Tuesday 9:00 AM – 12:00 PM and 1:00 PM - 4:00 PM.
 To access CARE services, please call 404-894-3498 and you will be provided further instructions.

 If you are already an established client of the Counseling Center (which is a separate department from CARE) and have been seen at the Counseling Center within the last six months, you may call the Counseling Center at 404.894.2575 to request an appointment.

 If you were seen in the Counseling Center more than six months ago, please have an updated assessment done through GT CARE.

-From mid semester through the end of the semester there may be a wait for an intake appointment due to the volume of students seeking services.
-Therefore, we recommend planning ahead by coming in to see a counselor before your situation becomes an emergency.
+From mid-semester through the end of the semester there may be a wait for a first appointment due to the volume of students seeking services.
+We recommend planning ahead by going to GT CARE for an assessment before your situation becomes an emergency.